clodon2/LeArmObjectFinder/README.md

 # Autonomous Robot Arm Program for Arduino
 This project utilizes an arduino, sonar sensor, and AMB82-Mini camera to control a HiWonder Learm robotic arm.
-The arm can detect objects either with a [simple sonar search algorithm](Arduino/sonarFind.cpp) or with computer/machine vision using the AMB82-Mini camera.
+The arm can detect objects either with a [simple distance search algorithm](Arduino/sonarFind.cpp) or with computer/machine vision using the AMB82-Mini camera.
 Switching between arm functionality is facilitated by an 1838 infrared receiver and an infrared remote.
 The main program loop can be found in [armMoveReal](Arduino/armMoveReal.ino).

 ## Demo to be put here